DistantDig/horiseon-refactor/README.md

 ### Semantic HTML Elements

-At the start of the project, the majority of the code was sectioned with only &ltdiv$gt elements.
+At the start of the project, the majority of the code was sectioned with only <div> elements.
 I instead went through and renamed all of these elements to reflect the code contained within.
 With this I also created more spacing within the code for easier readability, although this may simply be a personal preference.

 ```html
     <section class="search-engine-optimization">